 On this point, Judge Mathias and I are in complete agreement.
 In his dissenting opinion Judge Mathias contended that to rely upon the actions of the truck driver getting out of his vehicle and surveying the area to be the sole basis for finding a duty is to lead to an unjust result.
 Judge Mathias found that to hold this truck driver liable where others who simply wave a car into the intersection have no such duty is to penalize a driver who has done more to insure the safety of the other drivers.
 On this point I could not agree more with Judge Mathias.
 To determine that this case does not have great applicability going forward is to create an extremely unjust result for the truck driver.
 Put simply, the danger in the case is not its decision but is to narrowly constrain it for future use.

-In my opinion, as both a practicing lawyer and as a person who has operated vehicles on Indiana’s roadways for many years, there is no question that a driver signaling another driver into an intersection is assuming a duty by doing so.
+In my opinion, as both a practicing lawyer who works to preserve the rights of injured persons through all forms of actions including class action and mass tort cases as well as a person who has operated vehicles on Indiana’s roadways for many years, there is no question that a driver signaling another driver into an intersection is assuming a duty by doing so.
 The person who, like the truck driver in Key v.
 Hamilton and like the truck driver when I was 17, waves another into an intersection is making an affirmative assertion that he or she has a better vantage point from which to see traffic and that it is safe for the other driver to pull into an intersection.
 It is just like the man walking on the beach.
 While the law cannot require him to rescue the drowning woman, if he tries to help her he needs to not injure her worse than if he had simply stayed on the beach.
 So too must a driver who is in a position to wave to another vehicle and in so doing indicate that he has a superior vantage point not do so to the harm of the driver he is trying to help.
 If a driver does wave a car into the intersection and his actions directly cause the harm, then he should be responsible for all of the foreseeable injuries that his actions have caused including the medical expenses, lost wages, and all other injuries required by justice.
 Think of it like this, had the truck driver never waved the car into the intersection the motorcyclist would never have been injured.
 That is the singular moment of the entire case and it is my opinion and the opinion of the majority for the Indiana Court of Appeals that the truck driver is legally responsible for his actions.

 - Key v.
 Hamilton, 963 N.E.2d 573 (Ind.
 Ct.
 App.
 2012), trans. denied.